 Medical professionals make the process more comfortable while providing much-needed therapy to address underlying mental health conditions.
 Our experienced medical staff is best at determining individual needs based on the severity of the addiction and other contributing factors.
 Those with dual diagnosis, co-occurring conditions, and mental health concerns also benefit from treatment.
 Most treatment programs for long-term opioid users begin with a detox protocol.

 Drug Rehab Detox for Opioid Addiction

 Opioids have serious withdrawal complications when compared to drugs like marijuana or even cocaine.
 Opioid withdrawal can cause high-risk symptoms that usually require medical supervision.
 Detox from opioids in a safe medical setting is a necessary step to break the chemical dependency.

 The benefits of a medically supervised detox also include medication-assisted detoxification.
 Doctors and physicians are able to prescribe medications to minimize withdrawal symptoms and make people more comfortable.
 Common medications used to aid in detox are methadone and buprenorphine.

-Some more severe symptoms of withdrawal from opioids include paranoia, irregular heart rate, confusion and seizures.
+Some more severe symptoms of withdrawal from opioids include paranoia, irregular heart rate, confusion, and seizures.
 Thankfully, most of these symptoms can be controlled and prevented with the proper care.